Nonlinear photonic architecture for fault-tolerant quantum computing: Introduction

 It is not surprising that introducing a photon-photon interaction enables a more efficient approach to computing.
-Hybrid approaches based on optically networked spin qubits \cite{Maring2024-zo, chan2025practicalblueprint, PRXQuantum.5.010102, inc2024distributedquantumcomputingsilicon} are essentially leveraging the same physics, combining deterministic entangling operations with photonic interconnects.
-But in these approaches, quantum information `lives' in the spins, which require isolation via cryogenics or high vacuum or both; optical interfaces with trapped atoms are either lossy \cite{v5k1-whwz, stephenson2020high} or narrowband \cite{krutyanskiy2023entanglement}, and solid-state spin-photon interfaces exhibit large variance in their resonant frequencies over time \cite{deabreu2023waveguide} and between devices \cite{lodahl2015interfacing}.
+Hybrid approaches based on optically networked spin qubits \cite{chan2025practicalblueprint, PRXQuantum.5.010102, inc2024distributedquantumcomputingsilicon, deGliniasty2024spinopticalquantum, dessertaine2026enhancedfaulttolerancephotonicquantum} are essentially leveraging the same physics, combining deterministic entangling operations with photonic interconnects.
+However, in these approaches, quantum information 'lives' in the spins for many clock cycles, which requires atomic systems with a carefully isolated spin environment.
+This often entails low-temperature cryogenics with controlled magnetic fields, spin-pumping techniques or high vacuum systems and laser cooling techniques.
+Optical interfaces with trapped atoms are either lossy \cite{v5k1-whwz, stephenson2020high} or narrowband \cite{krutyanskiy2023entanglement}, and solid-state spin-photon interfaces exhibit large variance in their resonant frequencies over time \cite{deabreu2023waveguide} and between devices \cite{lodahl2015interfacing}.
 By contrast, an atom-mediated non-linearity acts only when photons impinge on it, and does not require sustained spin coherence.
-Thus a hybrid system of this kind can retain the advantages of photonics as a platform -- modular, fibre-networked, broadband, environmentally robust -- while sidestepping the challenging hardware overheads and loss requirements of a linear-optical architecture.
+Thus a hybrid system of this kind can retain the advantages of photonics as a platform, i.e. -- modular, fibre-networked, broadband, and environmentally robust -- while sidestepping the challenging hardware overhead and loss requirements of a linear-optical architecture.

+In this work, we present a universal fault-tolerant photonic measurement-based quantum computing architecture.
+Our approach is based on single-photon nonlinearities and $n$-qubit Greenberger-Horne-Zeilinger (GHZ) measurements.
+We construct the required resource states using these nonlinearities and incorporate them into the measurement process to realise stabiliser measurements on a surface code.
+Within this framework, we analyse the loss tolerance of this architecture and demonstrate improved robustness to loss, alongside reduced resource requirements, compared to existing approaches.